arapulido/katacoda-scenarios/autoscaling-k8s/step3.md

 Once we have the VPA deployment up and running, we want to create a VPA object to track our Frontend deployment, so we get recommendations on the amount of CPU requests that we should apply to our Deployment.

-Create a new file called `frontend-vpa.yaml` by executing the following command: `touch frontend-vpa.yaml`{{execute}} Open the newly created file with the editor and paste the following contents:
+Create a new file called `frontend-vpa.yaml` by executing the following command: `touch k8s-manifests/frontend-vpa.yaml`{{execute}} Open the newly created file with the editor (under the `k8s-manifests` folder) and paste the following contents:

 ```
 apiVersion: autoscaling.k8s.io/v1beta2